 - What lifestyle imagery is available?
 A+ content needs images showing the product in use, not just on a white background.
 If the client has none, that is a gap to flag.

-Generating the Page: Where PageLift Fits
+Creating the Page: Where PageLift Fits

 Here is the workflow most Shopify freelancers use when they offer A+ content as a service: